timoruohomaki/open311-to-go/README.md

 * The API will eventually be deployed as an Azure Function because it will then be easier to transfer to production platform.
 The dev server is Ubuntu 22.04 hosted at api.spatialworks.fi
 * The development is done using Visual Studio Code - however it shouldn't make any difference what editor to use
 * Sentry will be used for observations.
+* API examples and tests collection is managed with [Bruno](https://www.usebruno.com/)

 ## Implementation Status (initial implementation)